 Fill a bucket with warm water.
 Mix equal parts of dish soap and baking soda and soak them in for 5 minutes.
 Use a brush to scrub them and remove dirt and stains.
 (For the shoelaces, you can use a toothbrush.)
 Rinse them well.
 Put them on a dry cloth to dry overnight.

 Many people tend to wash their canvas shoes in the machine.
 However, this contains many risks.
 So, better apply some elbow grease but make sure you won’t destroy your shoes.
 To clean canvas shoes, all you need is:

 - Paper towels

 Start by using the scrub brush to remove any dirt and debris.
 You can also use an old toothbrush.
 Be gentle.
-You want to loosen the dirt, not to damage your shoes.
-After that remove the laces.
-If they are too outworn you should consider replacing them.
+You want to loosen the dirt, not damage your shoes.
+After that, remove the laces.
+If they are too outworn, you should consider replacing them.

-If the soles have tough stains, make baking soda paste by using equal parts of bakings soda and water and use a toothbrush to scrub them.
-Use water to gently rinse the shoes off, but try not to get the interior of the shoe wet.
+If the soles have tough stains, make baking soda paste by using equal parts of baking soda and water and use a toothbrush to scrub them.
+Use water to rinse the shoes off gently, but try not to get the interior of the shoe wet.

 Finally, ball up some paper towels and put them inside the shoes to help them maintain their shape until they dry.
 Plus, it speeds up the drying process.